Gus Fring: Character overview

-Gus has a mysterious background; his name is likely an alias, since neither the DEA nor his own enforcer Mike Ehrmantraut could find any record of him prior to his arrival in Mexico.
+Gus has a mysterious background; his name is likely an alias, since neither the Drug Enforcement Administration (DEA) nor his own enforcer Mike Ehrmantraut could find any record of him prior to his arrival in Mexico.
 He is supposedly a native of Chile, and is sometimes referred to by cartel members as "The Chilean".
 In the Better Call Saul episode "Piñata", he tells a comatose Hector a story about a coati that ate the fruit from a lúcuma tree which he tended during his childhood in Chile.
 In the Better Call Saul episode "Magic Man", Lalo Salamanca refers to a mysterious incident involving Gus which took place in Santiago.

-Gus immigrated to Mexico in the 1980s during the Chilean dictatorship of Augusto Pinochet, and in a flashback during the Breaking Bad episode "One Minute", Hector mockingly refers to him as "Big Generalissimo", implying that Gus had a connection to the Pinochet regime.
-As mentioned in the Better Call Saul episode "JMM", Gus and Peter Schuler had a shared experience in Santiago, which Gus mentions to Peter to calm him down when he panics over Lalo's attacks on Gus' business.
-In "Hermanos", Eladio says that when he ordered Max killed, he spared Gus because of his unstated but apparently powerful connection to Chile.
+Gus emigrated to Mexico in the 1980s during the Chilean dictatorship of Augusto Pinochet.
+In a flashback during the Breaking Bad episode "One Minute", Hector mockingly refers to him as "Big Generalissimo", implying that Gus had a connection to the Pinochet regime.
+As mentioned in the Better Call Saul episode "JMM", Gus and Peter Schuler had a shared experience in Santiago, which Gus mentions to Peter to calm him down when he panics over Lalo's attacks on Gus's business.
+In "Hermanos", Don Eladio Vuente says that when he ordered Max killed, he spared Gus because of his unstated but apparently powerful connection to Chile.
 Vince Gilligan has stated that he purposely left Gus's origins ambiguous, comparing them to the briefcase in Pulp Fiction.

 Gus runs at least two legitimate businesses: a chain of successful fried chicken restaurants called Los Pollos Hermanos (The Chicken Brothers) and an industrial laundry facility called Lavandería Brillante (Bright Laundry) in Albuquerque, New Mexico.
-Gus' restaurants are located across the southwestern United States, with his flagship restaurant in Albuquerque, and the firm's chicken farm and distribution center on the outskirts of the city.
+Gus's restaurants are located across the southwestern United States, with his flagship restaurant in Albuquerque, and the firm's chicken farm and distribution center on the outskirts of the city.
 The company is a subsidiary of Madrigal Electromotive GmbH, a multinational company based in Germany that has ownership stakes in multiple subsidiaries.

 While his restaurant chain is a legitimate business, it serves as a front for Gus to distribute cocaine for a Mexican cartel and later develop his own methamphetamine production and distribution business.
 Gus operates in partnership with two Madrigal executives: Peter Schuler, a German who serves as the company president, and Lydia Rodarte-Quayle, the company's Houston-based vice president of global logistics.

-Gus maintains a positive public image: he is a booster for Albuquerque civic causes, including the local Drug Enforcement Administration (DEA) office; in addition to befriending the special agent in charge, Gus makes large donations to the office's charitable events.
-Underneath this outwardly pleasant front, he is ruthless, cruel, and Machiavellian in managing his vast drug empire.
+Gus maintains a positive public image: he is a booster for Albuquerque civic causes, including the local DEA office.
+In addition to befriending the special agent in charge, Gus makes large donations to the office's charitable events.
+Underneath this outwardly pleasant front, he is ruthlessly cruel and Machiavellian in managing his vast drug empire.
 He employs a number of enforcers and has personally killed both rivals and allies.